Brand/Model: Riversong Soulstice HB DLX

 What is Resonance and Soundboard Vibration like on a Riversong Guitar?

 With the redesigned neck taking on the brunt of tension and being the source for guitar strength, Riversong says there’s no need for a traditional soundboard bracing.
 Resonance and vibration remains uninhibited as the top is now free to move and vibrate as it should.

 This is not a cheap acoustic guitar, and it will be even pricier having to purchase a case for this special, custom instrument.
 This isn’t a guitar you want to throw into a nylon gig bag.

 It costs too much to treat it that way.
 You’ll want a quality hardshell case and a guitar humidifier to protect the soundboard, back, and sides during climate changes.
 But, you can rest assured that the composite neck will withstand almost all abuse you can think of.

-If you want to start fresh with new supplies for this guitar, see our “Must-Have Accessories Guide” to help you prioritize.
+If you want to start fresh with new supplies for this guitar, see our complete guide on guitar extras to help you prioritize.
 For some no-brainer accessories, start with our list.

 - NeckNology Tech

 - Adjustable neck